acados/acados/docs/embedded_workflow/index.md

     "include\blasfeo\include" \
     "include\hpipm\include"
     ```
 4. Define the libraries needed to compile the S-Functions.
-With hpipm as a solver, this looks as follows:
+With HPIPM as the QP solver, this looks as follows:
     ```
     # Additional user libraries to be linked.
     # NOTE: these might be *.lib for other systems